 US urges social media platforms to block Iran officials

-The US State Department has called on Facebook, Instagram, and Twitter to suspend the accounts of Iranian government leaders until Tehran re-establishes internet coverage throughout the riot-torn country.
+The US State Department on Saturday called on Facebook, Instagram and Twitter to suspend the accounts of Iranian government leaders until Tehran re-establishes internet coverage throughout the riot-torn country.
 The government imposed a near-total Internet blackout more than a week ago amid violent protests.

 "It is a deeply hypocritical regime," Brian Hook, special US representative for Iran, said in an interview with Bloomberg posted on the official State Department Twitter account.
 "It shuts down the internet while its government continues to use all of these social media accounts.